AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ## Aggregate

-An aggregate are a collection objects that can act as a single unit.
+An aggregate are a collection of objects that can act as a single unit.
 A purchase order aggregate may include a Purchase Order Entity, Address, a person, and line items.
 The aggeragates are where the *invariants*(a fancy term DDD proponents like to use) or business rules are enforced.
 For our purchase order example, we may say that a purchase order can not exist without at least 1 line item, and that a purchase order over a certain amount can not be automatically approved.